odoo/odoo/doc/reference/javascript_reference.rst

 It can happen that a module needs to perform some work before it is ready.
 For example, it could do a rpc to load some data.
-In that case, the module can simply return a deferred (promise).
-In that case, the module system will simply wait for the deferred to complete before registering the module.
+In that case, the module can simply return a promise.
+In that case, the module system will simply wait for the promise to complete before registering the module.

 .. code-block:: javascript

-    odoo.define('module.Something', ['web.ajax'], function (require) {
+    odoo.define('module.Something', function (require) {
         "use strict";

         var ajax = require('web.ajax');